 - Although rowdy places such as Khao San Road in Bangkok may be an exception, typically the splashing stops at sundown when temperatures drop slightly.
 Even still, some revelers will still attempt to splash you after sundown.

 - Be safe.
 Drunk driving is a serious problem during Songkran.
-Pedestrians are regularly hit.
+Pedestrians are regularly hit by vehicles.
 Be careful when crossing the road or while standing at intersections.

 - Although the water splashing is fun for everyone, remember that Songkran is actually a religious festival.
-Stay out of the way of worshipers at temples and shrines or show due respect.
+Stay out of the way of worshipers at temples and shrines.
+If you visit a temple, show due respect.

 The traditional way to wish someone well at Songkran and to make peace after splashing them is with: sah-wah-dee pee mai which basically means "happy New Year."
 You can say this as a basic greeting during Songkran or after you say hello to someone in Thai.